11 Jan 2023

 What skills and attitudes do CEOs need?

-The ability to lead an organization through disruption cannot be understated.
+The ability to lead an organisation through disruption cannot be understated.
 In our 2022 Leadership Confidence Index, the CEO was voted the most important in successfully managing disruption out of all the C-suite positions.

 With inflation, the rising cost of living, technology innovation and the war in Ukraine, managing disruption is now a required leadership skill.

 Digital acumen is another skill that was on the horizon before being made essential thanks to the pandemic.
-During COVID-19, many companies took the opportunity to digitally transform swathes of their organization, accelerating innovation across multiple industries.
+During COVID-19, many companies took the opportunity to digitally transform swathes of their organisation, accelerating innovation across multiple industries.
 Now, CEOs need to understand their sector’s level of digital innovation, how their company is going to respond to this, and in turn disrupt competitors with their own digital transformations.

 Beyond this, CEOs need to be able to interact with and influence all stakeholder groups.
 Changing stakeholder expectations – particularly Gen Z employees and investors – means demonstrating humility and admitting when mistakes are made.
 As part of this, CEOs need to possess high levels of integrity, authenticity, and emotional intelligence.